aibyomkar/AI_Trip_Planner/README.md

 Roamio is your AI-powered personal travel assistant that can:

 - 🧳 Understand your travel preferences: destination, dates, budget, group type, vibe, interests, and more.
+- 🧠 Intelligently reasons and takes actions based on your input
 - 🧭 Generate full day-wise itineraries personalized just for you, instantly.
 - 🏙️ Suggest real places to visit — including landmarks, cafes, hidden gems, museums, and local experiences.
 - 🗺️ Organize the itinerary intelligently with proper ordering, timing, and proximity-based suggestions.